oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | MapOf(*ktype*, *vtype*) | An unordered map from a set of keys of the same type to values with the same semantics.
 Each key has key type *ktype*, and is mapped to value type *vtype*. |
 | Record          | An ordered map from a list of keys with positions to values with positionally-defined semantics.
 Each key has a position and name, and is mapped to a value type.
 Represents a row in a spreadsheet or database table. |

+* An application that uses JADN types MUST exhibit the behavior specified in Table 3-1.
+Applications MAY use any programming language data types or mechanisms that exhibit the required behavior.
 * An instance of a Map, MapOf, or Record type MUST NOT have more than one occurrence of each key.
+* An instance of a Map, MapOf, or Record type MUST NOT have a key of the Null type.
+* An instance of a Map, MapOf, or Record type with a key mapped to a Null value is not equal to an otherwise identical instance without that key.
+* The length of an Array or ArrayOf instance does not include Null values after the last non-Null value; two instances that differ only in the number of trailing Nulls are equal.

 **API Values**